 One good technique to use for dealing with cravings is the ‘Coping Imagery’ technique from relapse prevention.
 This technique, suggested by the likes of G. A. Marlatt, involves picturing cravings as a kind of wave.
 Just like a wave, cravings grow in intensity, reaching a crest, before eventually subsiding.

 Knowing that your cravings will subside, and picturing them as a wave, can help some people to resist their cravings.
-This is known as ‘urge surfing’ and you can find more information about it here.
+This is known as ‘urge surfing’.

 One of the biggest contributors to addiction and substance use is isolation and loneliness.
 Loneliness can lead to substance use; those in recovery need to maintain good friendships and relationships with mentors if they are to stay sober.